jeffplourde/openice/_devdocs/-hello-openice.md

 1. [Getting Started with Git Revision Control](#getting-started-with-git-revision-control)
 1. [How to Build Hello OpenICE](#how-to-build-hello-openice)
 1. [How to Build a Skeleton OpenICE Application](#how-to-build-a-skeleton-openice-application)

+Instructions on this page are written for Windows users.
+Be sure to convert syntax of all `code` to your preferred OS.